Kamer-Kollezhsky rampart

 Kamer-Kollezhsky rampart (Russian: Камер-Коллежский вал, Kamer-Kollezhsky val, also translated as Kamer-Collegium barriers or Chamber-Collegium wall) was a rampart which was built by Kamer Collegium (Collegium of State Income of the Russian Empire) and became the last of the Moscow city walls.
 After demolishing of the ramparts and gates it became a ring of streets around the center of Moscow, Russia.
 It is the third historical ring of Moscow (after Boulevard Ring and Garden Ring), with a total length of 37 kilometers, partially integrated into the modern Third Ring circular highway.
-Kamer-Kollezhsky Val is not a road ring in a strict sense, as it has no crossings over the Moskva River.
+Kamer-Kollezhsky Val is not a road ring in the strict sense, as it has no crossings over the Moskva River.

-The rampart was built in 1731-1742 by Kamer Collegium (tax authority, one of 12 colleges of Peter I), originally as an earth wall with 16 (later 18) guarded checkpoints (застава, zastava) for internal passport control and taxing the cargoes.
+The rampart was built in 1731-1742 by Kamer Collegium (tax authority, one of 12 colleges of Peter I), originally as an earth wall with 16 (later 18) guarded checkpoints (застава, zastava) for internal passport control and taxing of cargo.
 By 1806, it became Moscow's police border, by 1864 - the administrative border between the city, controlled by Moscow City Hall and country, controlled by Zemstvo.

 Checkpoints were abandoned in 1852, and all fortifications gradually demolished.
 Names of streets and squares on the site of old rampart end in Russian words Val (Rampart) and Zastava (Checkpoint), i.e. Rogozhsky Val.
 Exceptions: